False Positive on an Ovulation Test: 6 Reasons They Happen

 2. LH surge type

-It was once believed that all LH surges were short with one dramatic peak.
+All LH surges were once believed to be short with one dramatic peak.
 But that’s not the case.
 LH surges vary by their onset and pattern.
 And the type of surge you have will affect your OPK results.

 For example, only 42.9% of LH surges are rapid, meaning they’re over within a day.
 If you have a short surge, you could get a positive ovulation test in the morning and a negative one that night.